official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 uncertainty about US policy and the possibility of military action, or what the UK’s response should be to that.

-[^39] Letter Rycroft to McDonald, 25 February 2002, ‘Prime Minister’s Meeting with UN Secretary General, 25 February’.
+[^39]: Letter Rycroft to McDonald, 25 February 2002, ‘Prime Minister’s Meeting with UN Secretary General, 25 February’.
-[^40] Annan K. Interventions: A Life In War And Peace.
+[^40]: Annan K. Interventions: A Life In War And Peace.
 Allen Lane, 2012.
-[^41] Letter Tatham to McDonald, 24 February 2002, ‘Stockholm Progressive Governance Summit: Iraq’.
+[^41]: Letter Tatham to McDonald, 24 February 2002, ‘Stockholm Progressive Governance Summit: Iraq’.

 408

-The Report of the Iraq Inquiry124.
-Mr Straw’s Private Office advised Sir David Manning on 26 February that:
+124. Mr Straw’s Private Office advised Sir David Manning on 26 February that:

 “In the absence of any decisions on wider Iraq policy and the post-11 September situation, the immediate US focus is on getting the Goods Review List (GRL) agreed